Seanny123/risk-thinking-work-sample/README.md

 configuration, since a better performing model would likely be a completely different size and inference performance.

-Given a better performing model, I would try to [optimize the FastAPI endpoint using Ray Serve](https://www.anyscale.com/blog/ray-serve-fastapi-the-best-of-both-worlds), which provides several features, such as:
+Given a better performing model, the FastAPI endpoint could be [optimized using Ray Serve](https://www.anyscale.com/blog/ray-serve-fastapi-the-best-of-both-worlds), which provides several features, such as: